remiges-aniket/serversage/Application Tests/Kubernetes-deployements/high-availibility/prometheus-operator-no-helm/readMe.md

 3.  **Check Prometheus Custom Resource instance**:
     Note: we have all CRD's required in `crd` folder.
-    The Prometheus CR instance is deployed in the `prometheus` namespace.
+    The Prometheus CR instance is deployed in the `serversage` namespace.
     ```bash
-    kubectl get prometheuses -n prometheus  # To see details and status
+    kubectl get prometheuses -n serversage  # To see details and status
     ```

 4.  **Check PersistentVolumeClaims (PVCs)**:
     ```bash
-    kubectl get pvc -n prometheus
+    kubectl get pvc -n serversage
     ```
     You should see PVCs like `prometheus-prometheus-db-prometheus-0` and `thanos-store-gateway-data` in `Bound` state.

 5.  **Check Logs**: If pods are crashing or not ready, check their logs even if they are running primarly focus on (prometheus-operator, thanos-querier):
     ```bash
-    kubectl logs -f <pod-name> -n prometheus
+    kubectl logs -f <pod-name> -n serversage
-    kubectl logs -f <pod-name> -c <container-name> -n prometheus # If pod has multiple containers (e.g., Prometheus pods with thanos-sidecar)
+    kubectl logs -f <pod-name> -c <container-name> -n serversage # If pod has multiple containers (e.g., Prometheus pods with thanos-sidecar)
     ```

 6.  **Access User Interfaces (UIs)**: